Prismatic Dieudonn\'e theory: Prismatic Dieudonn e theory for -divisible groups

 \begin{definition} Let $R$ be a quasi-syntomic ring.
-We denote by $\mathrm{DM}(R)$ the category of prismatic Dieudonn\'e crystals over $R$ (with $\mathcal{O}^{\rm pris}$-linear morphisms commuting with Frobenius) and by $\mathrm{DF}(R)$ the category of filtered prismatic Dieudonn\'e crystals over $R$ (with morphisms $\mathcal{O}^{\rm pris}$-linear morphisms commuting with the Frobenius and respecting the filtration). \end{definition}
+We denote by $\mathrm{DM}(R)$ the category of prismatic Dieudonn\'e crystals over $R$ (with $\mathcal{O}^{\rm pris}$-linear morphisms commuting with Frobenius) and by $\mathrm{DM}^{\mathrm{adm}}(R)$ the full subcategory of admissible objects. \end{definition}

-\begin{proposition} The fibered category of filtered prismatic Dieudonn\'e crystals over the category $\mathrm{QSyn}$ of quasi-syntomic rings endowed with the quasi-syntomic topology is a stack. \end{proposition} \begin{proof} This follows from the definition, because by general properties of topoi modules under $\mathcal{O}^{\rm pris}$ and $\mathcal{O}$ form a stack for the quasi-syntomic topology on $(R)_{\mathrm{qsyn}}$. \end{proof}
+\begin{proposition} The fibered category of (usual or admissible) prismatic Dieudonn\'e crystals over the category $\mathrm{QSyn}$ of quasi-syntomic rings endowed with the quasi-syntomic topology is a stack. \end{proposition} \begin{proof} This follows from the definition, because by general properties of topoi modules under $\mathcal{O}^{\rm pris}$ and $\mathcal{O}$ form a stack for the quasi-syntomic topology on $(R)_{\mathrm{qsyn}}$. \end{proof}

 For quasi-regular semiperfectoid rings, these abstract objects have a more concrete incarnation, which we explain now.
 Let $R$ be a quasi-regular semiperfectoid ring and let $(\prism_R,I)$ be the prism associated with $R$.
 Note that $I$ is necessarily principal as there exists a perfectoid ring mapping to $R$.
 Recall (\Cref{sec:prism-cohom-quasi-theorem-identification-of-the-graded-pieces-of-nygaard-filtration}) that